wonmor/iMandelbrot-Plotter/README.md

 ---

-## Why Our Product Is Sexier Than Others

 1. For the sake of **optimization**, **iMandelbrot** only generates the coordinates above the x-axis — basically duplicating to the corresponding coordinates below the horizontal line.
 2. The user interface is very **intuitive** that even a kindergardener can immediately tell which is which — the program additionally displays what is going on **behind the scenes** to validate that the Mandelbrot set equation indeed works perfectly in real life.